vahidhedayati/javajerseyrest/README.md

 When installed - look through pom.xml and change beta jersey.version to this current version ` <jersey.version>1.19.4</jersey.version>`

 Project will be then upto this point of checkin

+Right click on project choose properties under targeted Runtimes ensure the tomcat configured is selected.

+Choose drop down by green play button on top menu bar and choose run as and run as server